KeyleXiao/tool4autoMovePicture/README.md

 1. Deploy files under a PHP-enabled web server.
 2. Access `/public/setup.php` on first run to configure database and admin account.
 3. After setup, login via `/public/index.php`.
+4. Log messages are written to `public/log.txt` and the file will be created automatically if permissions allow.

 ## Features